luapower/socketloop/socketloop.md

 A socket loop enables coroutine-based asynchronous I/O programming model for [TCP sockets][TCP socket].
-The concept is similar to [Copas], the API and the implementation are different.
-Supports both symmetric and asymmetric coroutines.
+The concept is similar to [Copas], the API and the implementation are different in that: 1) it supports both symmetric and asymmetric coroutines, and 2) connect() is asynchronous too, and 3) it provides a mechanism for suspending and resuming threads.

 [Copas]: http://keplerproject.github.com/copas/

 ----------------------------------------- ----------------------------------------
-`loop.wrap(socket) -> asocket`				wrap a TCP socket to an async socket `loop.connect(addr,port) -> asocket`		make an async TCP connection `loop.newthread(handler, ...)`				create a thread for one connection `loop.newserver(host, port, handler)`		dispatch inbound connections to a function `loop.start([timeout])`							start the loop `loop.stop()`										stop the loop (if started)
+`loop.wrap(socket) -> asocket`				wrap a TCP socket to an async socket `loop.connect(addr,port) -> asocket`		make an async TCP connection `loop.newthread(handler, arg)`				create a thread for one connection `loop.current() -> thread`						current thread `loop.suspend()`									suspend current thread `loop.resume(thread, arg)`						resume a suspended thread `loop.newserver(host, port, handler)`		dispatch inbound connections to a function `loop.start([timeout])`							start the loop `loop.stop()`										stop the loop (if started)